Taser: Models

-Axon currently has three models of TASER conducted electrical weapons (CEWs) available for law enforcement use and civilian use.
-Axon currently has work underway for a new model, the TASER 10.
+As of September 30, 2024, Axon has three main models of Taser conducted electrical weapons (CEWs) available for law enforcement and civilians where it is legal.
+Axons also lists the Taser Pulse as a civilian weapon, which runs at a 30 second cycle once fired; this is intended to allow the user to drop the CEW after firing and the escape from the target while they are incapacitated.

-The TASER X26P device is a single-shot CEW that is the smallest, most compact SMART WEAPON of all four Axon models.
+The Taser X26P is a single-shot CEW.
+This was the main Taser model during the 2000s and 2010s, today it is intended as a compact model.

-The TASER X2 device is a two-shot TASER CEW with a warning arc and dual lasers.
-The warning arc is a function the officer can utilize with the push of a button to intimidate an aggressor, warn a potential assailant, and gain compliance of a suspect without having to deploy the loaded cartridges.
-During the warning arc mode, the TASER CEW will display an arc of electricity at the front of the device.
+The Taser X2 adds dual lasers and a button-activated warning arc function.
+When the warning arc is engaged, the Taser CEW will display an arc of electricity at the front of the device without firing the cartridge, which is intended to intimidate an aggressor with the goal of having them voluntarily comply without the officer needing to use force.

-The TASER 7 device is the second newest of all four CEWs.
-It is a two-shot device with spiral darts that spool from the dart allowing the probes to fly straighter.
-The TASER 7 device's rapid arc technology with adaptive cross connections allows for full incapacitation.
-The TASER 7 CEW connects wirelessly to the Axon Evidence network that includes inventory management capabilities among other things.
+The Taser 7 is a two-shot device with spiral darts that spool from the dart allowing the probes to fly straighter.
+It also adds the ability to load cartridges intended for different ranges.

-The TASER 10 device was officially announced by Axon on January 24, 2023.
-The TASER 10 was dubbed the "less-lethal weapon of its era" by Axon.
-The new TASER 10, which has not yet been released to the public nor law enforcement, is still in its prototypical stages.
-In addition to the functions of the TASER 7, the TASER 10 features a more efficient battery, an increased probe distance by up to 45 feet, waterproof capabilities, increased probe velocity (205 feet per second), and ability to deploy the probes individually allowing the officer to create their own "spread" unlike previous models, which relied heavily on precise aiming of the prongs at a fixed angle with the assistance of two lasers.
-It is not yet immediately clear if this device outputs a stronger or same voltage than its predecessors.
+The Taser 10 device was officially announced by Axon on January 24, 2023.
+In addition to the functions of the Taser 7, the Taser 10 features an increased probe distance of up to 45 feet, waterproof capabilities, increased probe velocity (205 feet per second), and ability to deploy the probes individually allowing the officer to create their own "spread" unlike previous models, which relied heavily on precise aiming of the prongs at a fixed angle with the assistance of two lasers.
+The warning arc function was replaced with a high-pitched warning noise upon activating the weapon.

 Lethality

-As with all less-lethal weapons, use of the TASER system is never risk free.
+As with all less-lethal weapons, use of the Taser system is never risk-free.
 Sharp metal projectiles and electricity are in use, so misuse or abuse of the weapon increases the likelihood that serious injury or death may occur.
 In addition, the manufacturer has identified other risk factors that may increase the risks of use.
 Children, pregnant women, the elderly, and very thin individuals are considered at higher risk.
 Persons with known medical problems, such as heart disease, history of seizure, or have a pacemaker are also at greater risk.
 Axon also warns that repeated, extended, or continuous exposure to the weapon is not safe.
 Because of this, the Police Executive Research Forum says that total exposure should not exceed 15 seconds.

 There are other circumstances that pose higher secondary risks of serious injury or death, including: